Rich Campbell (American football): Professional career

-Selected by the Green Bay Packers in the 1st round (6th overall) of the 1981 NFL draft, and the only 1st round quarterback chosen, Campbell eventually played in only seven games over four NFL seasons.
+Selected by the Green Bay Packers in the 1st round (6th overall) of the 1981 NFL draft, and the only first round quarterback chosen, Campbell eventually played in only seven games over four NFL seasons.
 Packers offensive coordinator Bob Schnelker believed Campbell didn't have the arm strength, so he rarely put him in to play.
 Campbell recalls offensive coordinator Schnelker (a former tight end, not a quarterback) as "a really good X's and O's guy but not a guy that will work with you after practice and encourage and develop you.
 That was what I needed at that time and I didn’t get it."
 Campbell led the Packers to a last minute road win over the Chicago Bears near the end of the 1984 season; that Bears team would make it to the NFC Championship game, and the Bears defense would dominate the entire NFL the next year, winning the Super Bowl.
 Trailing by a point with 1:53 to go, Campbell moved the Packers 71 yards, capping the drive with a 43-yard TD pass to Phillip Epps with 34 seconds to go.
-The Packers won 20-14, avenging an earlier 9-7 loss to Chicago in September.
+The Packers won 20–14, avenging an earlier 9–7 loss to Chicago in September.
 After that 1984 season, the Packers traded Campbell to the Los Angeles Raiders, but he never played again.
 He has since become a newspaper columnist at Scripps Treasure Coast Newspapers.

 The Packers did not draft another quarterback in the first round until selecting Aaron Rodgers 24th overall in the 2005 draft.
-Like Campbell, Rodgers played college footbal for the University of California and even broke some of Campbell’s team records.
+(Note: The Packers did trade a first round selection in the 1992 draft to the Atlanta Falcons to acquire Brett Favre.)
+Like Campbell, Rodgers played college football for the University of California and even broke some of Campbell’s team records.